-The Nurse Mother in Action: Energetics and Effects
+The Nurse Mother in Action: the Benefits of Amalaki

-Amalaki contains super high levels of vitamin C—there are many studies on various sources of amalaki, and depending on the study, it has been found to have 10 to 20 times more vitamin C than an orange!
-At any rate, whether it is 10 times or 20 times more, with this much vitamin C, it’s no surprise that amalaki is great support for a strong immune system.
-In addition, thanks to these high levels of vitamin C, amalaki also has a high amount of antioxidants, which further support an optimally functioning immune system.7
+Amalaki is commonly known to contain noteworthy levels of vitamin C—there are many studies on various sources of amalaki, and depending on the study, it has been found to have 10 to 20 times more vitamin C than an orange!
+At any rate, whether it is 10 times or 20 times more, with this much vitamin C, it’s no surprise that amalaki can be very supportive for strengthening the immune system.7

 How does amalaki do all this?
 We have a hard time making sense of how amalaki can accomplish such an exhaustive list, but that’s okay.
 We don’t need to fully understand how amalaki does this.
 We just have to enjoy the benefits.

 Amalaki’s long history of use means there are plenty of ways to incorporate amalaki into your daily routine—in fact, the list of uses for amalaki is so long that we could write for pages about how it is used in Ayurvedic herbalism.
 As much as we would enjoy doing this, to save time, we’ll cover just a couple of the most beloved ways to use amalaki.